tytydraco/yessleep/out/No_matter_what_you_hear_no_matter_what_they_tell_you_FireFly_isnt_a_new_rideshare_application_Its_a_death_game.md

 Darius.

-He was slouched on a cheap, foldable beach chair in the middle of the road, smoking a cigarette, legs strecthed out and resting on top of his backpack.
+He was slouched on a cheap, foldable beach chair in the middle of the road, smoking a cigarette, legs stretched out and resting on top of his backpack.

 I crept towards him.
 He was flipping through his phone with earbuds in.
 The absolute nonchalance he exuded converted all of my residual terror and exhaustion into white-hot rage.